kvz/jekyll-fix-titlecase/README.md

 DEBUG:  from Improvements for how assembly crashes are handled
 DEBUG:    to Improvements for How Assembly Crashes Are Handled

-DEBUG: No need to changetransloadit/_posts/2013-02-25-transloadit-javascript-plugin-and-jquery-1-9.md
+DEBUG: No need to change transloadit/_posts/2013-02-25-transloadit-javascript-plugin-and-jquery-1-9.md

 INFO: Rewriting transloadit/_posts/2013-03-23-we-have-added-support-for-svg-images.md
 DEBUG:  from We have added support for SVG images